icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [HerePy](https://github.com/abdullahselek/HerePy) - A library that provides a Python interface to HERE APIs.
 - [StreetTraffic](https://github.com/streettraffic/streettraffic) - StreetTraffic is a Python package that crawls the traffic flow data of your favorite routes, cities by using the API provided by HERE.
 - [PySAL](https://pysal.org) - The Python Spatial Analysis Library is a collection of algorithms for exploring spatial correlations and other spatial relationships.
-- [city-seer-api](https://cityseer.benchmarkurbanism.com/) - A package for pedestrian-scale network-based urban analysis: network analysis, landuse accessibilities and mixed uses, statistical aggregations.
+- [city-seer-api](https://cityseer.benchmarkurbanism.com/) - A package for pedestrian-scale network-based urban analysis: network analysis, urban morphology, land use, accessibility, and statistical aggregations.
 - [Geemap](https://github.com/giswqs/geemap) - A Python package for interactive mapping with Google Earth Engine, ipyleaflet, and ipywidgets.
 - [Geoplot](https://residentmario.github.io/geoplot/) - Geoplot is a high-level Python geospatial plotting library.
 It is an extension to cartopy and matplotlib which makes mapping easy: like seaborn for geospatial.
 - [Urbansprawl](https://github.com/lgervasoni/urbansprawl) - The urbansprawl project provides an open source framework for assessing urban sprawl using open data.
 It uses OpenStreetMap (OSM) data to calculate its sprawling indices, divided in Accessibility, Land use mix, and Dispersion.